 - Serve with rice.
 Have a side of hot sauce or ground cayenne pepper.
 If desired, have file powder available too.

 - This seafood gumbo is much tastier the following day.

-- Crack the top of lobster tail with a knife.
+- Crack the top of lobster tail with a knife or scissors for easy access to meat.
 If you like, pull out the lobster meat.
 Refer to image in the blog.

-- If you cooked the crab, use the crab stock instead of water in sauce.
+- If you cooked the crab, use the crab stock instead of adding water in the sauce.
 You can also use shrimp stock or clam juice.

 - If you skipped the blog, read the TIPS.